-A.3.4 COMB
+A.3.4 COMB -

 The comb filter introduces metallic sounding, pitch tuned, resonant overtones.
+The comb- filter has negative feedback and produces a more hollow, tube-like sound.

 Attack Time sets the length of the attack phase of the filter envelope.